ohler55/slip-message/README.md

 the version of the code pulling in the plugin and the plugin version match.
 That that means is the plugin must be build with the same version of SLIP in order to make use of the `require` LISP function to load the message package.
-It's actually a bit mroe finicky than that though.
-The build must be done agains the actual source code and not simply putting the version in the go.mod requires.
+It's actually a bit more finicky than that though.
+The build must be done against the actual source code and not simply putting the version in the go.mod requires.

 First checkout the SLIP code for the tagged release.
 For example is a